PPetar1/air_quality_monitoring/README.md

 🌍 Air Quality Data Pipeline

-A hands-on data engineering project that demonstrates modern ETL/ELT pipelines using real air quality data.
+A hands-on data engineering project that demonstrates modern ETL/ELT pipelines using https://docs.openaq.org/about/about.
 Built to showcase data engineering skills with a production-ready stack using entirely free and open-source tools.

 🎯 What This Project Is